 Subscribing to the idea that connectivity does not equal value, and the willingness to blend UX research and data analysis will put teams in an advantageous position.
 Instead of throwing darts in the dark, or staring helplessly at a sea of sensor data, a clear map for iterative improvement emerges.

-Check back in next week as we will discuss the second principle of this design mindset: designing for continuous value delivery!
+Check back in the upcoming weeks as we will discuss the second principle of this design mindset: designing for continuous value delivery!